teknologika/CleanPythonTemplate/README.md

     *   Then, use the GitHub CLI (`gh release create v1.0.0 --title "Release v1.0.0" --notes "Release notes here"`) or the GitHub API to create the release associated with that tag.

 Once a release is "created" (either via the UI or API), the `publish.yml` GitHub Actions workflow will automatically trigger and proceed with building and publishing your package.

+## Pre-Commit Hooks

+This project uses `pre-commit` to ensure code quality and consistency before commits are made.
+This helps catch issues early in the development cycle.

+**Setup:**

+1.  **Install `pre-commit`:**
+    If you don't have `pre-commit` installed globally, you can install it using `uv`:
+    ```bash
+    uv pip install pre-commit
+    ```

+2.  **Install the Git hooks:**
+    Navigate to your project root and run:
+    ```bash
+    pre-commit install
+    ```

+Once installed, `pre-commit` will automatically run the configured checks (e.g., linting, formatting, type checking) on your staged files before each commit.
+If any checks fail, the commit will be aborted, allowing you to fix the issues.